USSBA/sba-gov-integration-tests/README.md

 Some additional best practices to consider are:
 * Avoid unnecessary UI interactions - use a `cy.visit()` to go to a page directly rather than clicking your way through interfaces unless it is absolutely necessary to test the entire user flow.

+# Project Details

+## Changelog
+Refer to the changelog for details on API updates.
+[CHANGELOG](CHANGELOG.md)

+## License
+The SBA.gov Integration Tests is licensed permissively under the Apache License v2.0.
+A copy of that license is distributed with this software.

+## Contributing
+We welcome contributions.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for how to contribute.

+### Code Of Conduct

+We strive for a welcoming and inclusive environment for the SBA.gov Integration Tests project.

+Please follow this guidelines in all interactions:

+1. Be Respectful: use welcoming and inclusive language.
+2. Assume best intentions: seek to understand other's opinions.

+## Security Issues
+Please do not submit an issue on GitHub for a security vulnerability.
+Please contact the development team through [SBA Website Support](mailto:support@us-sba.atlassian.net).

+Be sure to include all the pertinent information.

+<sub>The agency reserves the right to change this policy at any time.</sub>